Noahnc/zabbix_3cx_monitoring/readme.md

 ## Setup

 1. Connect to your Zabbix Server over ssh.
-2. Runn the following install comand:
+2. Run the following install command (installs python 3.9 and all required dependencies and copies all files):

 ``` shell
 sudo apt update && sudo apt install git -y &&